International sales of GeneFrontier's products are carried out by Cosmo Bio USA.

 General procedures for using PUREfrex® to synthesize functional proteins are shown in Figure.

-1. Thaw Solution I by incubation at room temperature or 37 °C for 1 minute for completely dissolving, and then cool on ice.
+1. Thaw Solution I, Cysteine, GSH and GSSG by incubation at room temperature or 37 °C for 1 minute completely, and then cool on ice.

-2. Thaw Solution II and III on ice.
+2. Thaw Solution II, III and DsbC on ice.

-3. Mix Solution I, II and III respectively by vortex and centrifuge briefly to collect each solution at the bottom.
+3. Mix each solution by vortex and centrifuge briefly to collect each solution at the bottom.

 4. Assemble the reaction mixture in a tube as follows.
 Add the template DNA to 1 - 3 ng/µL per 1 kb.

-5. Incubate the tube at 37 °C for 2 - 4 hours on a heat block or a water bath.
+5. Incubate the tube at 37 °C for 2 - 6 hours with heat block or water bath.

 6. Analyze the synthesized products.
 Please add the same amount of H2O to the reaction for the sample of SDS-PAGE.